dscroft/writing_resources/_pages/proposal.md

 project module does not have a proposal submission you need to have these answered before you start working on the main body of your project.

+## ML projects

+Although I am personally interested in and working with machine learning, I must warn students away from the 'generic' machine learning projects that have been so popular in recent years.
+These projects generally involve taking a publicly available dataset, applying some machine learning technique to it in a trivial manner (e.g. using a pre-trained supervised model), and then writing a report on the results.

+Importantly, neural network libraries like TensorFlow, PyTorch, Numpy and Pandas are sufficiently mature and easy to use at this point that these projects are no longer challenging enough.
+They might be justified for an undergraduate project if there are mitigating factors but they are not suitable for a Master's level project.

 # Questions